WebReflection/uhtml/README.md

 ### µhtml vs lighterhtml

+The first thing to keep in mind, is that _lighterhtml_ is at pair with _uhtml_ features, but not vice-versa, meaning if you need anything more, you can always switch to _lighterhtml_ without changing a single line of code.

-Following a list of points to consider when choosing _µhtml_ instead of _lighterhtml_ (or vice-versa).
+Following a list of other points to consider when choosing _µhtml_ instead of _lighterhtml_ (or vice-versa).

 #### Differently from lighterhtml